thi-ng/genart-api/README.md

 `format`, which can be:

 -   `gray` (8 bits)
--   `rgb` (packed int, 24 bits, channels in MSB order: R,G,B)
--   `argb` (packed int, 32 bits, channels in MSB order: A,R,G,B)
+-   `rgba` (packed int, 32 bits, channels in MSB order: A,R,G,B)

 The `format` is only used as hint for platform adapters and external tooling (e.g. GUI param editors) to optimize their handling of the image data.
-I.e. an image with mode `gray` can be encoded as byte sequence vs. `argb` requiring 4 bytes per pixel.
+I.e. an image with mode `gray` can be encoded as byte sequence vs. `rgba` requiring 4 bytes per pixel.
 Likewise a param editor allowing image uploads/customizations is responsible to resize an image to the expected dimensions and provide its data in the expected format.